keboola/gooddata-writer-v3/README.md

         - **identifier** - custom GoodData identifier of the column  (makes sense only for types `CONNECTION_POINT`, `ATTRIBUTE` and `FACT`)
         - **identifierLabel** - custom GoodData identifier of attribute's default label (makes sense only for type `ATTRIBUTE`)
         - **identifierSortLabel** - custom GoodData identifier of attribute's sort label (makes sense only for type `ATTRIBUTE`)
-- `multiLoad` - flag if the tables should be integrated one by one or all at once (may be good for some situations, see https://help.gooddata.com/display/developer/Multiload+of+CSV+Data)